... when expert knowledge is lacking.

 ... rarely inspires a beautiful translation.

-Translators have to work with the material they are provided with, and a well-written source text is the best starting point.
+Translators have to work with the material they are provided, and a well-written source text is the best starting point.
 Notwithstanding the necessary fidelity to detail, texts require a clear and transparent structure – for the benefit of translators as well as investors.
 If the language is too dry or sentence structure too convoluted, using shorter, clearer sentences may make good sense when translating.

 It’s often a good sign when the English translation of a German report is more accessible to readers than the original.
 After all, most financial experts may speak English, but for the majority of them it’s not their native language.